Wallace Michael Ross

-Wallace Michael Ross (19 September 1920 – 20 January 2010) was the founder of the Derby Bach Choir.
-He was also the Master of Music at Derby Cathedral, assistant organist at several great English Cathedrals and a teacher of languages and music at several schools, including Sturgess School in Derby.
+Wallace Michael Ross (19 September 1920 – 20 January 2010) was a British organist, music director and educator.
+He founded the Derby Bach Choir, the Master of Music at Derby Cathedral, was assistant organist at several great English Cathedrals and was a teacher of languages and music at several schools, including Sturgess School in Derby.
 He also founded the Derby Cathedral Brass Ensemble and the Derby Sinfonia.

 Life and achievements

 Wallace Ross was born in Yeovil.
 His father was a businessman with a pharmaceutical firm in Cambridge.

-He attended King’s College Choir School, not as a chorister but as an ordinary pupil.
-After this, Wallace attended Rugby School and he followed Edward Heath at Balliol College, Oxford as Organ Scholar.
-World War II interrupted his studies and Wallace served as a gunner in Dover and Northern Ireland becoming a sergeant and an instructor in aircraft recognition.
+He attended King's College Choir School, not as a chorister but as an ordinary pupil.
+After this, he attended Rugby School and he followed Edward Heath at Balliol College, Oxford, as Organ Scholar.
+World War II interrupted his studies, and Ross served as a gunner in Dover and Northern Ireland, becoming a sergeant and an instructor in aircraft recognition.
 It is believed that at this time he met his "sweetheart", never to find a life together with her.
-After the war he continued at Balliol but did not achieve the doctorate he sought.
+After the war, he continued at Balliol but did not achieve the doctorate he sought.

-After Balliol, Wallace articled at Chichester Cathedral to Horace Hawkins, also known as Daddy Hawkins, where Wallace’s eccentricities were hinted at by Hawkins’ nickname for Wallace, Buffalo Bill.
-Apparently Wallace was not daunted when he had been locked out of the organ loft.
-He climbed up in an unregulated way to the loft “up and over”.
+After Balliol, Ross articled at Chichester Cathedral to Horace Hawkins, also known as "Daddy Hawkins", where Ross's eccentricities were hinted at by Hawkins's nickname for him, "Buffalo Bill".
+Apparently, Ross was not daunted when he had been locked out of the organ loft.
+He climbed up in an unregulated way to the loft, "up and over".
 Posts of assistant organist were to follow, at Beverley Minster, Leicester Cathedral and Gloucester Cathedral.
-During these appointments Wallace was pursuing his career as teacher of music, classics, PT and rugby at various schools.
+During these appointments, Ross was pursuing his career as teacher of music, classics, physical therapy and rugby at various schools.

 At Leicester, he was music master at Alderman Newton's School.
 His talent for performing and teaching music was established.
-Joining the Railway Working man’s club, Wallace extended his expertise playing with the band on the bass tuba.
-His hobbies of a glass of ale, and railway mania were fulfilled.
+Joining the Railway Workingman's club, Ross extended his expertise playing with the band on the tuba.
+His hobbies of a glass of ale and railway mania were fulfilled.

-In 1958, Wallace was appointed as organist at Derby Cathedral.
-Working as a teacher of languages, history and music at Sturgess School he rapidly became well loved in the city.
+In 1958, Ross was appointed organist at Derby Cathedral.
+Working as a teacher of languages, history and music at Sturgess School, he rapidly became well-loved in the city.
 He coached and refereed Rugby Football over the years in Derby.

-Wallace’s work as organist and master of music at the Cathedral took off at the enthronement of Bishop Allen in 1959.
-He wanted a fanfare to greet the Bishop; but he knew of no local musicians that might undertake the task.
-He got on to his network to get up a team of brass players from ex pupils and acquaintances.
+Ross's work as organist and master of music at the Cathedral took off at the enthronement of Bishop Geoffrey Allen in 1959.
+He wanted a fanfare to greet the Bishop; however, he knew of no local musicians that might undertake the task.
+He got on to his network to get up a team of brass players from ex-pupils and acquaintances.
 Bishop Allen was greeted by what became the Derby Cathedral Brass Ensemble.